ibm-messaging/mq-container/README.md

 ### Kubernetes

-If you want to use IBM MQ in [Kubernetes](https://kubernetes.io), you can find an example [Helm](https://helm.sh/) chart here: [IBM charts](https://github.com/IBM/charts).
-This can be used to run the container on a cluster, such as [IBM Cloud Private](https://www.ibm.com/cloud-computing/products/ibm-cloud-private/) or the [IBM Cloud Kubernetes Service](https://www.ibm.com/cloud/container-service).
+If you want to use IBM MQ in [Kubernetes](https://kubernetes.io), you can find an example [Helm](https://helm.sh/) chart here: [IBM MQ Sample Helm Chart](https://github.com/ibm-messaging/mq-helm).
+This can be used to run the container on a Kubernetes, such as the [IBM Cloud Kubernetes Service](https://www.ibm.com/cloud/container-service).

 ## Issues and contributions